rubrikinc/sysfail/README.md

 software depends on external services or processes such as databases, queues, caches etc in addition to other stateful components like filesystems and devices.
-System-calls are the common interface for userland applications use to talk to other processes / services and to the operating-system itself which makes them a powerful abstraction for testing applications' failure-resilience and robustness.
+System-calls are the common interface that userland applications use to talk to other processes / services and to the operating-system itself which makes them a powerful abstraction for testing applications' failure-resilience and robustness.
 Sysfail helps declaratively expose application (system under test) to failures and delays and helps harden non-functional properties such as idempotency, checkpoint-recovery, retries / ability to make progress in the face of degradation / errors etc.

 ## Features

 * Inject failures and / or delay to any system-call of choice
-* Specify mix / weights for errors that are presented in response to failure
+* Specify mix-of / weights-for errors that are presented in response to failure
 * Fine grained control on threads that are failure-injected
-* Specify fraction of errors that are injected before or after the syscall
+* Specify fraction of errors that are injected before and / or after the syscall
-* Modern C++23 interface for C++ based applications
+* Modern C++23 interface
 * C API that also serves as foreign-function-interface (FFI) for other languages (eg. Golang)
-* Ability to failure-inject regardless of extent of control on the call-site (eg. 3rd-party libraries)
+* Ability to failure-inject regardless of extent of control on the actual call-site (eg. 3rd-party libraries)

 ## Limitations

-* At the moment Sysfail only supports Linux + x86_64 / amd64 platform.
-Patches are welcome!
+* At the moment Sysfail only supports Linux + x86_64 / amd64 platform. [^1]
-* While ABI for use over FFI-bridge exists, it does not have idomatic wrappers for other languages yet
+* While ABI for use over FFI-bridge exists, it does not yet have idomatic wrappers for other languages. [^1]
-* It makes use of syscall-user-dispatch (aka SUD) (https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/syscall-user-dispatch.rst), so requires Linux version 5.11 or higher.
+* It makes use of [syscall-user-dispatch (aka SUD)](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/syscall-user-dispatch.rst), so requires Linux version 5.11 or higher.
 * `libc` sometimes quiesces all signal-handlers (which SUD uses) for brief periods (eg. while creating new threads).
 Sysfail disables failure injection in such cases to avoid breaking `libc`'s assumptions
 * Some syscalls such as `SYS_rt_sigprocmask` are never failure-injected because this would break `libc` code-paths such as the one described above.

+[^1]: Patches are most welcome!

 ## Install